RafqaHaddad1/DesignPatterns/README.md

 ---------------------------------------

 The **Singleton pattern** is a software design pattern that ensures a class has only one instance and provides global access to that instance.
-Here are the key points:

  **Purpose and Benefits**:
    - Restricts instantiation of a class to a single instance.